Registration is now OPEN

-Join us Saturday Sept.
-7, 2013 in Thurmont, Maryland for the Baltimore Bicycling Club's Civil War Century.
-This 13th Annual Cycling Event has grown and grown over the years.
-In 2007 there were so many riders that pre-registration since 2008 is limited to 1600 riders.
+On September 12, 2015 the Baltimore Bicycling Club will hold the Civil War Century in Thurmont, Maryland.
+This 15th Annual Cycling Event has grown and grown over the years.
+In 2007 there were so many riders that registration since 2008 is limited to 1600 riders.
 In June 2012, Bicycling Magazine featured the Civil War Century in it's Fun 100s (View the Article).
-So, if you want to participate this year register early for the event that has everything -- famous historical sites, low traffic roads, breathtaking scenery, and well marked routes designed for every ability level.
-The Civil War Century is an event with five different routes that are described below.
+So, if you want to participate register early.
+All registrations must be completed by adults 18 or older.
+All children under 18 must be accompanied at the event by a responsible adult.
+This is the event that has everything -- famous historical sites, low traffic roads, breathtaking scenery, and plenty of climbing along well marked routes.
+The Civil War Century is an event with five different routes that are designed for different ability levels and are described below.
+The 25 mile Covered Bridge Quarter Century for beginners and those that don't ride long and hilly rides up to the 100+ mile Civil War Century which is intended for experienced, well trained cyclists that have done at least a couple of centuries already.
 Also, see the "Event Support" page for more details about the event.
 For the history buff, you can visit Crampton's Gap, South Mountain, Antietam and/or Gettysburg battlefield sites.
 You'll see all four if you elect to ride the full century.

 A Ride for Everyone -- We offer five rides ranging from long and mountainous to short and rolling.
 All routes are well marked, cue sheets are provided and maps are available at the rest stops.
 Which ever route you choose, you will be cycling through some of the most beautiful countryside east of the Mississippi.
+To insure our ability to continue hosting this event, you MUST also commit to riding responsibly and obeying all traffic laws.
+There has been increased scrutiny of our event in recent years by local authorities.
 NOTE: Check-in for registered riders begins at 7:00 AM for the longer distance riders and continues through 10:30 AM for riders on the shorter routes.

-Civil War Century (103 miles) -- Our most popular and most challenging route visits all three Civil War battlefields offering breathtaking mountain vistas along the way.
-This hilly ride has about 6,900 feet of climbing with four mountain climbs, but if you get tired, you can bail out at 65 miles, skipping Gettysburg (and the last mountain climb) in favor of a scenic nine-mile descent back to the start/finish.
+Civil War Century (102 miles) -- Our most popular but very challenging route visits all three Civil War battlefields offering breathtaking mountain vistas along the way.
+This hilly ride has about 7,546 feet of climbing with four mountain climbs and lots of up and down in between.
+This is a difficult ride.
+You must commit to training for this event.
+It should not be your first century.
+But, if you do get tired, you can bail out at 65 miles, skipping Gettysburg (and the last mountain climb) in favor of a scenic nine-mile descent back to the start/finish.
 (View Civil War Century Map See instructions below)

-Gettysburg Metric Century (63 miles) -- On this ride you get to look at the mountains, not climb them, as you meander along pleasant country roads through the lush rolling farmland of the Monocacy and Carroll Valleys to Gettysburg and back.
-As a bonus, you'll cross 4 covered bridges on this route while doing 2385 feet of climbing.
-(View Metric Century Map See instructions below)
+Gettysburg Metric Century (64 miles) -- On this ride you get to look at the mountains, not climb them, as you meander along pleasant country roads through the lush rolling farmland of the Monocacy and Carroll Valleys to Gettysburg and back.
+As a bonus, you'll cross 4 covered bridges on this route while doing 3,796 feet of climbing.
+(View Gettysburg Metric Century Map See instructions below)

-Gettysburg Half Century (50 miles) -- This ride takes a rolling route to Gettysburg, but there are some hills after leaving Emmitsburg.
-You'll be riding along most of the same pleasant country roads as the Metric Century while doing 1996 feet of climbing and crossing two covered bridges.
-(View Half Century Map See instructions below)
+Gettysburg Half Century (51 miles) -- This ride takes a rolling route to Gettysburg, but there are some hills after leaving Emmitsburg.
+You'll be riding along most of the same pleasant country roads as the Metric Century while doing 3,021 feet of climbing and crossing two covered bridges.
+(View Gettysburg Half Century Map See instructions below)

-Covered Bridge Quarter Century (25 miles) -- On this rolling ride (1,153 feet of climbing) you won't visit any battlefields, but you will get to cross three covered bridges that were used repeatedly by the troops of both sides in the Civil War.
+Covered Bridge Quarter Century (25 miles) -- On this rolling ride of 1,443 feet of climbing you won't visit any battlefields, but you will get to cross three covered bridges that were used repeatedly by the troops of both sides in the Civil War.
 (View Quarter Century Map See instructions below)